xinwenfu/arwin/README.md

 Really did not change anything of the original <a href="http://www.vividmachines.com/shellcode/arwin.c">arwin</a>, the win32 address resolution program by steve hanna v.01.

-The main purpose is to provide a Visual Studio project so that people can compile it under their own environment.
+The main purpose is to provide a Visual Studio project so that people can compile it in their own environment.

 # Usage
 arwin Library-Name Function-Name <br>